berekuk/Ubic/README.md

 # Ubic

-Ubic is a flexible perl-based service manager.
+Ubic is a polymorphic service manager.

 ## 1 minute intro